SSaishruthi/max-fashion-mnist-tutorial-app/README.md

 _NOTE: The solution can be found here: [LINK-HERE]._

-TODO 1: Review how post request is structured.

-TODO 2: Update model URL
+Find the `TODO` comments in the `app.py` code (use CMD-F or CTRL-F).
+You will find three hits.

+- `TODO R1`

+    Review how the post request is structured.
+The image uploaded by the user will be encoded in the `files` variable in the webapp code.
+Next, the `files` variable with the encoded image will be forwarded to the prediction endpoint of the MAX-Fashion-MNIST model.

+    No action is required here.

+- `TODO T1`

+    This TODO requires specification of the model endpoint.
+The `args.ml_endpoint.rstrip('/')` command returns the base url of the MAX-Fashion-MNIST model API, e.g. `http://localhost:5000` or the Kubernetes `http://[IP-ADDRESS]:[PORT]` structure.
+The suffix we still need to add here is the model endpoint, `/model/predict`.

+    Update the code to reflect this.

-TODO 3: Update code to extract prediction from the model response.
+- `TODO T2`: Update code to extract prediction from the model response.

-        _NOTE_ To know the response structure, explore model microservice API.
+    To know the response structure, explore the source code for the model microservice API.

+    Typically, for models wrapped with the MAX-framework, the prediction results in the output data dictionary can be accessed by the `predictions` key.

 ## 4. Start the WebApp